tr4m0ryp/tr4m0ryp/README.md

 # 🍏 Everything Started with an Apple 🍏

-The official launch of Caesar is scheduled for March 1st 2025.
+The official launch of Caesar is scheduled for .....
+1st 2025.

 ## 📈 My GitHub Stats
 <table style="border: none; border-collapse: collapse;">